gapato/livestreamer-curses/README.md

 ### Usage

-Clone this repo and run `python livestreamer-curses.py`.
-This will initialize the database in `$HOME/.livestreamer-curses.db` and ask you to add streams.
+Install using `pip install livestreamer-curses` which will provide the `livestreamer-curses` command

-To change the way to call `livestreamer`, use the configuration file (location hardcoded as `$HOME/.livestreamer-cursesrc` for now).
+To change the way to call `livestreamer`, use the configuration file (default: `~/.livestreamer-cursesrc`).
 See sample file for usage.

-### Planned features
-* Custom locations for configuration file, streams database.
-* ...

 ### Changelog